reTHINK-project/dev-registry-domain/docs/DomainRegistryUserManual.md

 ```
 ruby start\_cassandra\_cluster.rb "82.196.2.146" "128.199.35.237" "178.62.207.90" "128.199.33.57"
 ```
 This script takes as arguments the IP addresses of the servers in which the docker containers will run.
 After a few minutes the cluster should be running.
 Use SSH to connect to one of the nodes remote server and follow the next steps.
 The previous script assumes that Docker is installed on the servers and SSH root access is enabled.
 Otherwise, it will not work.
+Before running the next command, execute a _docker ps_ to confirm that the container is indeed running.

 * Connect to the cluster using cqlsh (Cassandra query language interactive terminal).

 ```
-docker run -it --link cassandra-node1:cassandra --rm cassandra sh -c 'exec cqlsh "$CASSANDRA_PORT_9042_TCP_ADDR"'
+docker run -it --link <container name>:cassandra --rm cassandra sh -c 'exec cqlsh "$CASSANDRA_PORT_9042_TCP_ADDR"'
 ```
 You should see something like: